 The 2013 BMW 7-Series has been refreshed, not redesigned, so what you see at first glance is quite familiar--just with a newfound sense of being a little more detail-oriented.

 Design-wise, the current 7-Series has all along been a standout in its class, with great proportions.
-Forget about the tiered decklid (the Bangle butt) that got this model in trouble with so many longtime BMW enthusiasts a number of years ago; the current version is a knockout, with a much more relaxed silhouette and more exciting proportions.
+Forget about the oddly tiered rear end that drew so many snarky comments from many longtime BMW enthusiasts a number of years ago; the current version is a standout, with a much more relaxed silhouette and more exciting proportions.

-In front, the 2013 7-Series gets a slightly sharpened look, with a front fascia that brings the eyes to focus downward on a long, horizontal lower intake that runs across the nose of the vehicle.
-The kidney grille looks a little more gaping, with the number of slats reduced from 13 to 9, and all the surfaces around it have been freshly contoured.
-And in back, there's a long chrome strip across the bumper, while the taillight design is a little more detailed and contrast-oriented.
+In front, the 2013 7-Series gets a slightly sharpened look, with a front end that brings the eyes to focus downward on a long, horizontal air intake that cuts across the front end.
+The twin-kidney grille looks a little more gaping, with the number of slats reduced from 13 to 9, and all the surfaces around it have been freshly contoured.
+And in back, there's a long chrome band that spans the bumper, while its taillights grow more detailed and contrast-oriented.

 There's plenty to like about the current fifth generation of the 7-Series.
-There's a nice amount of wedge to the shape (always hard to achieve in a long flagship), more kick in its tail, and with the long-wheelbase version, another 5.5 inches of rear-seat legroom.
+There's a fair bit of wedge in the shape, which is tough to draw on a long sedan.
+The 7er has more kick in its tail, and with the long-wheelbase version, another 5.5 inches of rear-seat legroom.

-Inside, driver and front passenger seats have been slimmed, while in back, on long-wheelbase models there's a touch more headroom.
-The cockpit is a win overall, as the design is straightforward--not chaotic and cluttered, as luxury cars can often be--with streamlined dash shapes and densely grained wood trim and ceramic-finished knobs.
-But most notable is the all-new version of iDrive that's at the center of the dash; combined with the new reconfigurable information display ahead of the driver, the cabin experience for the driver should be more aesthetically coordinated.
+Inside, the front passenger seats have been slimmed, while in back, on long-wheelbase models there's a touch more headroom.
+The cabin has a straightforward, uncluttered look with streamlined shapes, wood trim, and ceramic-coated controls.
+But most notable is the all-new version of iDrive.
+It combines with a reconfigurable display ahead of the driver, and means the cabin experience for the driver should be more aesthetically coordinated.